Rosefield/whiteboard_mpc/README.md

 # Whiteboard MPC

-This library provides an implementation of multiple common (multiparty) protocols in MPC initially designed to implement the dishonest majority threshold MPC scheme of Rosefield, shelat, and Tyner ([RsT24](https://eprint.iacr.org/2024/316)).
+This library provides an implementation of multiple common (multiparty) protocols in MPC initially designed to implement the dishonest majority threshold MPC scheme of Rosefield, shelat, and Tyner ([RsT24](https://eprint.iacr.org/2024/316)) and forked from [thresh_mpc](https://github.com/rosefield/thresh_mpc).
 The goal of this project is to assist cryptographers in sketching out and developing novel cryptographic protocols by providing many of the tools (e.g. Functionalities) needed to do so.

 ## Installation

-Compilation requires a Nightly rust toolchain (version >=1.75.0), as well as the EMP-tool and EMP-OT libraries, that themselves depend on OpenSSL.
+Compilation requires a Nightly rust toolchain, as well as the EMP-tool and EMP-OT libraries, that themselves depend on OpenSSL.

 EMP-tool can be installed with the following commands, see [https://github.com/emp-toolkit/emp-readme](https://github.com/emp-toolkit/emp-readme) for more information.
 ```